The Jewel of Southern Africa Adventure: Zambia

 Day 2: Drive from Lusaka to Livingstone, Zambezi river cruise

-Day 3: Devils pool and Victoria Falls hike
+Day 3: Devil’s Pool and Victoria Falls hike

 Day 5: Elephant Interaction.
 Breakfast.
-R&R. PCR Test.
+R&R. PCR Test

 Day 6: Check out at noon and head back to Lusaka for flight home next day